On Campus Policy

 Student Behavior Expectations

-Students are expected to follow the instructor and staff instructions during Camp SFS operation.
+Students are expected to follow the instructor and staff instructions during Camp SFS hours.
 In addition, students should act respectfully while on campus and the school bus, take responsibility for their actions, be honest and caring in their relationships with others, speak only English unless instructed otherwise, and communicate with staff regarding any uncomfortable experiences while at camp.

 3-Strike Policy

 Camp SFS operates using a strict 3-Strike Policy, wherein any student who receives three strikes will be withdrawn from the program.
 All misbehavior may result in a student receiving a strike towards the 3-Strike Policy.
 Camp SFS reserves the right to withdraw student applications in the event of continuous unacceptable or disruptive behavior.
-Students who do not remedy behavior and are withdrawn from the program as a result of the 3-Strike Policy are not entitled to a refund.
+Students who do not remedy their behavior and are withdrawn from the program as a result of the 3-Strike Policy are not entitled to a refund.

 All students are expected to be fully potty trained when registering for Camp SFS.
 Students who have a potty accident will receive a strike towards the 3-Strike Policy.